With no monthly service charges and money back on ATM fees, Alliant High-Rate Checking really pays.

 By Kathryn Pins

-The official definition of APY is the interest rate (aka “rate of return”) on a deposit account based on a compounding period of one year.
+The official APY definition is the interest rate (aka “rate of return”) on a deposit account based on a compounding period of one year.
 The simple definition is that APY is the total amount of interest received when you leave your funds in the account for one year.

 The more money you have and the higher the annual percentage yield, the more you will receive in interest.